 The funding body has notified me directly of the outcomes of my application, do I need to do anything?

-I have been successful in applying for a grant however I didn’t notify the Research Office when applying.
+I have been successful in applying for a grant however I didn’t notify Research Services when applying.
 What do I do now?

-You will need to provide the following to the Research Office to allow an account to be set up, invoices to be created and your access to project funds organised with Grants Finance:
+You will need to provide the following to Research Services to allow an account to be set up, invoices to be created and your access to project funds organised with Grants Finance:

-The signed (by relevant Head of School) and completed Application Cover Sheet (ACS).
+The signed (by relevant Dean of College) and completed Research Funding Cover Sheet (FCS).

 A copy of the original application to the funding body.

 The letter from the funding body notifying that the grant has been successful and any attached agreements for signing or offer of grant forms.

 Once all paperwork is in order the information can be entered into Research Services database (RIMS) and sent to Financial and Business Services (FaBS) for action.
 FaBS is responsible for opening the account, advising the Chief Investigator of the account number and creating the invoices.